HerbstGewinn/LLM-RAG-driven-database-construction-for-rare-diseases/README.md

    - Generates precise and context-aware answers using LLMs.

 3. **Metadata Mapping**:
-   - Extracts and maps publication metadata (e.g., DOI, authors, journal name) and disease-related information like ORDO codes and ChEBI IDs.
+   - Extracts and maps publication metadata (e.g., DOI, authors, journal name) and disease-related information like ORDO codes, OMIM codes and ChEBI IDs.

 4. **Validation Pipeline**:
    - Ensures answers align with the facts from the document and validates extracted metadata for correctness (see `graph.png`).